bankroll-py/bankroll/README.md

 ## Vanguard

 [Vanguard](https://investor.vanguard.com) is a **work in progress**, and may not be as fully-featured as the other brokerages listed here.
 [Contributions welcome](CONTRIBUTING.md)!

+## (your broker here)

+`bankroll` intends to abstract away broker-specific details as much as possible, to minimize the work required to support each one, so if your broker isn't listed above, please consider [contributing](CONTRIBUTING.md) an implementation for them!
+We want the list to grow over time, because it's extremely useful to be able to aggregate and analyze data across multiple brokers at once.

 # Saving configuration